 Be Prepared – Plan & Prep Your Meals

 The key to any successful endeavor is in planning.
 So to help yourself know what meals you’ll be eating and cooking weekly or bi-weekly.
 That way you’ll be able to get the ingredients you need for each meal.
-This might be easier to do with my keto diet journal that can be easily adapted for any diet plan you choose.

 Then take time to cook, cut, and store the meals for the week ahead.
 Time spent on one day will save you temptation and time during the week.